 Nepeta nervosa, N. parnassica, N. racemosa, N. subsessilis

-GREEK Catmint Seeds
+GREEK Catmint Nepeta parnassica

-BLUE CARPET Catmint Seeds
+BLUE CARPET Catmint Nepeta nervosa

-Bushy, 1-2 foot tall plants covered in spikes of brilliant blue summer flowers.
+Bushy, 1-2′ tall plants covered in spikes of brilliant blue summer flowers.
 Leaves bright green, veined, lance-shaped.
 Tough enough to use as a ground cover in poor dry soils, beautiful enough to edge flower borders.
 Plant under crimson roses to make both colors pop.
 Prefers afternoon shade in hot climates.
 Milder scented than most Nepetas; less likely to attract cats.
 Winter hardy to zone 4.
-Grows nicely with 'Palace Purple' Coral Bells.
+Grows nicely with Palace Purple Coral Bells.

-PINK CAT Catmint Seeds
+PINK CAT Catmint Nepeta nervosa

-'Pink Cat' Catmint is a new, mounding, heavy flowering perennial which brings spikes of clear, hot pink flowers into your garden from May to September.
+Pink Cat Catmint is a new, mounding, heavy flowering perennial which brings spikes of clear, hot pink flowers into your garden from May to September.
 Leaves are soft, fragrant, and bright green.
-'Pink Cat' Catmint plants are heat and drought tolerant and will grow to 14 inches tall.
+'Pink Cat' Catmint plants are heat and drought tolerant and will grow to 14″ tall.
 Winter hardy to zone 4.

-BLUE DREAMS Catmint Seeds
+BLUE DREAMS Catmint Nepeta subsessilis

-How to Plant CATMINT Seeds
+How to Plant Catmint Seeds